ofgulban/minimalist_psychopy_examples/README.md

 ___

-You can can do whatever you want with the scripts.
+You can can do whatever you want with these scripts.
 They are [unlicensed](LICENSE).